Team-MyPLS-SWEN383/MyPLS/README.md

 * NodeJS

 ## Installation Instructions
-* Clone repository to mcahine
+* Clone repository to machine
-* run npm i to install any dependencies
+* Use npm i to install any dependencies
+* Run the MySQL script to create database
-* run index.js using node to start program
+* Run index.js using node to start program